Photorefractive Keratectomy (PRK) Eye Surgery, Miami

-During PRK, the surface layer of the cornea, called the epithelium, is gently removed after application of anesthetic drops to numb the eyes.
+During PRK treatment, the surface layer of the cornea, called the epithelium, is gently removed after application of anesthetic drops to numb the eyes.
 This is a painless process.
-The same treatment laser as in LASIK is used to reshape the cornea.
 Once the treatment is complete, a special medication is applied to the corneal bed, after which a bandage contact lens in placed to help with healing.
 The whole process takes less than five minutes per eye.

 Why choose PRK?